Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CCP/AWS-Certified-Cloud-Practitioner-Exam-Guide.md

 **Storage Gateway:** Provides on-prem access to AWS storage (S3) using local interfaces like NFS, SMB, or iSCSI.
 Used for hybrid storage setups.

+#### Databases
+**RDS:** A managed service for relational databases (tables, rows, columns, **SQL**) like MySQL, PostgreSQL, SQL Server, Oracle, and MariaDB.
+AWS handles backups, patching, and scaling.

+**Aurora:** A high-performance database engine built by AWS.
+It is available as an option within RDS.
+Faster than traditional databases but more expensive.

+**DynamoDB:** A fast, fully managed NoSQL database service.
+Great for apps that need millisecond response times at any scale.
+Key-Value and/or document based configurations.
+Serverless with built in backups.

+**DynamoDB Accelerator (DAX):** A fully managed, in-memory cache for Amazon DynamoDB that delivers microsecond response times — up to 10x faster than standard DynamoDB queries.

+**RedShift:** A data warehouse service used for analyzing large amounts of structured data.
+Optimized for running complex queries across petabytes of data.

+**Neptune:** A fully managed graph database service used to store and navigate highly connected data, like relationships between people, places, or things.

+**Elasticache:** A fully managed in-memory data store and cache service which improves application performance by storing frequently accessed data in memory, rather than querying a database every time.
+Supports Redis and Memcached.

+**Elastic Map Reduce (EMR):** A managed big data platform that lets you run Hadoop, Spark, and other frameworks to process massive datasets quickly and affordably.

 #### Migration
 **AWS Snowball:** Physical device for offline data transfer to AWS.